 As Chrome doesn’t have in-app proxy server settings, you’ll be redirected to your operating system’s native proxy settings.
-To configure your Google Chrome proxy settings further, please follow Windows or macOS proxy integration guides accordingly.

 NOTE: beware that these proxy settings will apply system-wide, not just to your Chrome client alone.

 After finishing proxy-related tasks, make sure to disable proxies to avoid interference with other applications.
-Simply remove all the previously set up proxy settings (undo the changes).
+Simply remove all the previously set up proxy and firewall settings (undo the changes).
 For specifics, refer to the dedicated sections in Windows and macOS proxy integration tutorials.

 Each internet-connected device has an Internet Protocol (IP) address.
 It’s a sequence of numbers (similar to a house having an address number) assigned to you by your Internet Service Provider (ISP).

 Every website you visit will know your IP address along with your general geographic location.
 Tracking your IP address helps websites keep a record of your web activity by using cookies.
-Whenever you search for something or shop online, you’re tracked in order to personalize and show you ads that should fit your taste.
+Whenever you search for something or shop online, you’re tracked to personalize and show you ads that should fit your taste.

 On top of that, when you connect to Wi-Fi (especially the free ones coffee shops usually have), your data can be easily hacked.